 Mike Ringo has observed the "TRIUMPHO" token shares some letter and number punches with the 1783 Constellatio Nova token, Crosby 1-A. This is the variety of Constellatio Nova that is considered to be by a different diemaker than the other varieties (but from the same mint).
 Also, as Newman has recently discussed, it is most probably these 1783 Constellation Nova coppers were produced in 1785.
 Ringo also suspects the "TRIUMPHO" has some stylistic similarities to a group of counterfeit English and Irish halfpence, although he admits the similarities to the halfpence are "not quite so obvious, and not as definitively proven" [as the Nova evidence].
 Based on these observations he has attributed the "TRIUMPHO" token to an English token manufacturer in either Birmingham or Greenwich.
 However, based on Newman's more recent work on the Consellatio Nova series (and its relation to the "TRIUMPHO") it appears Birmingham is the more probable location.

 Robert Vlack (1965), following Dickeson (1865, American Numismatic Manual) stated this token first circulated in Georgia then in Virginia and was later used in Jamaica, and in Florida.
 Both Eric Newman and George Fuld observed that no evidence has been put forth to substantiate these claims.
 However, on August 16, 2017, a metal detectorist from St Augustine, Florida, e-mailed to say he recently uncovered a 1783 Georgius Triumpho token buried 6 - 8 inches deep in the ground in north east Florida.
 He also provided images showing the coin is an early die state without a crack on the reverse.
-Also, Tom Kays wrote that he has recovered a pair of Georgius Triumpho tokens from South Carolina.
+On February 17, 2018, another metal detectorist e-mailed that he located a 1783 Georgius Triumpho token near Jacksonville, Florida at the home site of Daniel McGirth.
+In 1776 McGirth lead a group of independent rangers supporting the Continental Congress troops in South Carolina and Georgia, he later supported the British and then conducted raids against both sides throughout southern Georgia and East Florida.
+Images show the McGirth home site Georgius Triumpho coin exhibits significant weathering from being in the ground but the legend and central figures can easily be identified.
+Also, Tom Kays wrote that he has recovered a pair E-Mailof Georgius Triumpho tokens from South Carolina.

 See the revision of W.S.
 Baker's 1885 catalog by Russell Rulau and George Fuld, Medallic Portraits of Washington , Iola, WI: Krause, 1985, p.
 27, item 7; George Fuld, "Coinage Featuring George Washington,"in Coinage of the Confederation Period, ed. by Philip L. Mossman, Coinage of the Americas Conference, Proceedings No. 11, held at the American Numismatic Society, October 28, 1995, New York: American Numismatic Society, 1996, pp. 165-259 on pp. 166-167 where it is listed as WA.1783.1; Eric P. Newman, "New Thoughts on the Nova Constellatio Private Copper Coinage" in Coinage of the Confederation Period, ed. by Philip L. Mossman, Coinage of the Americas Conference, Proceedings No. 11, held at the American Numismatic Society, October 28, 1995, New York: American Numismatic Society, 1996, pp. 79-105; William Anton and Bruce Kesse, The Forgotten Coins of the North American Colonies, Iola, Wis.: Krause, 1992, p.
 45; Mike Ringo, "The Georgius Triumpho Token," The Colonial Newsletter 35 (July 1995, serial no. 100) 1515-1520; and Robert Vlack, "The Washington Coppers of "1783"" The Colonial Newsletter 17 (July, 1978, serial no. 52) 636-652 on p.
 651; e-mail correspondence from Dennis Wierzba on May 17, 18 and 22, 1999 concerning his recently acquired Maris 73-aa, with updates on the other NJ overstrikes, the citation to Anton and Kesse and some corrections to my text.